Utopia: Golden Age

 The Greek poet Hesiod, around the 8th century BC, in his compilation of the mythological tradition (the poem Works and Days), explained that, prior to the present era, there were four other progressively less perfect ones, the oldest of which was the Golden Age.

 Scheria

-Perhaps the oldest Utopia of which we know, as pointed out many years ago by Moses Finley, is Homer's Scheria, island of the Phaeacians.
-A mythical place, often equated with classical Corcyra, (modern Corfu/Kerkyra), where Odysseus was washed ashore after 10 years of storm-tossed wandering and escorted to the King's palace by his daughter Nausicaa.
-With stout walls, a stone temple and good harbours, it is perhaps the 'ideal' Greek colony, a model for those founded from the middle of the 8th Century onward.
+The oldest known Utopia, as pointed out by Moses Finley, is assumed to be Homer's Scheria, island of the Phaeacians.
+A mythical place, often equated with classical Corcyra, (modern Corfu or Kerkyra), where Odysseus was washed ashore after 10 years of storm-tossed wandering and escorted to the King's palace by his daughter Nausicaa.
+With stout walls, a stone temple and good harbours, it is considered to be an example of an ideal Greek colony, a model for those founded from the middle of the 8th Century onward.
 A land of plenty, home to expert mariners (with the self-navigating ships), and skilled craftswomen who live in peace under their king's rule and fear no strangers.

 Plutarch, the Greek historian and biographer of the 1st century, dealt with the blissful and mythic past of humanity.